 5. Fold box top at score lines and carefully run a thin line of hot glue along the inside corner tab and attach to adjacent side to make corners of box.
 When glue has cooled, place on top of basket.

 Voila, you have a great stackable basket lids in your own style.
-For more organizing tips visit my Organizing Gallery.
+For more organizing tips visit my Organizing Project Gallery.